Copyrighting Your Work. Understanding The Rights To Your Copy.

 c.
 How much of your copyrighted work was misused or “fairly used” in proportion to the entire work?
 Some federal courts have allowed minor transgressions, depending on the size and scope of the material.

-These “fair use” considerations are out there, so be prepared to police your material accordingly.
-Courts have broad discretion to review the putative infringement on a case-by-case basis and as in other areas of the law, it is constantly evolving.
-To do your best to avoid your potential legal pitfalls, you should seek the assistance of a credible Intellectual Property Law Firm.
+These “fair use” considerations are out there, so be prepared to police your material with that in mind.
+Courts have broad discretion to review the presumed infringement on a case-by-case basis and as in other areas of the law, it’s constantly evolving.
+To do your best to avoid potential legal pitfalls, you should seek the assistance of a credible Intellectual Property Attorney.
 Until then, hopefully the info here helps a bit.

 Good Luck!